To configure the DICOM server please select the DICOM panel of the configuration window and select the DICOM SERVER tab.

 Besides the basic server information there is an additional check relevant for the DICOM server operation: Accept incoming connections from any AE.
 If it is checked, any association request will be accepted, so images will be received from any system, otherwise only from known systems.
 Note that as long as the sending node is not configured, it will not be able to retrieve images from the PMOD DICOM server.

 DICOM Server Saving Definition

 There is still one configuration missing for the DICOM server, namely what he has to do with the received data.
 This can be done as follows in the same panel as above.
 Make sure that for Database access by user ATL_Manager user is selected from the list.
-Then select on the SETTINGS tab the DICOM panel as illustrated below.
+Then select on the DICOM tab the DICOM SERVER panel as illustrated below.

 Script for DICOM Server

-The Save Starting Script button serves for generating a starting script for the DICOM server with the defined configuration and definition.
+The Save Standalone Script button serves for generating a starting script for the DICOM server with the defined configuration and definition.
 It shows a dialog window where all the above settings and definitions are summarized.
 The script content is shown, and can be saved in the Start_ATL folder within the Pmod4.1 directory by the Yes button under a given Name.

 The -std flag indicates the standard communication port, while -tls would be used for specifying the secure port.